ltiao/site/content/home/experience.md

     date_start: '2021-10-01'
     date_end: '2022-05-01'
     description: |2-
-        I was a Student Researcher at [Secondmind](https://www.secondmind.ai/) (formerly known as PROWLER.io), a machine learning technology start-up based in Cambridge, UK with a strong focus on basic research and an excellent track record of scientific publications in the areas of *Gaussian processes*, *variational inference*, and *Bayesian optimization* (you may know them by their popular open-source library, [GPFlow](https://github.com/GPflow/GPflow)).
+        I was a Student Researcher at [Secondmind](https://www.secondmind.ai/) (formerly known as PROWLER.io), a machine learning technology start-up based in Cambridge, UK with a strong focus on basic research and an excellent track record of scientific publications in the areas of [Gaussian processes](tag/gaussian-processes), *variational inference*, and *Bayesian optimization* (you may know them by their popular open-source library, [GPFlow](https://github.com/GPflow/GPflow)).

   - title: Applied Scientist Intern
     company: Amazon Web Services